maxludden/supergene-v2/books/book10/md/chapter-3217.md

 The other half of the bridge was hanging in the air.
 Below it was a deep, dark, and mysterious trench.

-At this time, there was a five- or six-year-old girl holding onto one of the rebars.
+At this time, there was a five or six-year-old girl holding onto one of the rebars.
 She was hanging in the air.
 It looked like she was going to fall.
 As she clung for her life, she kept crying out, “Mom!
 Mom!”

 Han Sen looked at the girl and teleported toward her.
 He picked up the girl without issue.